-The AOAO appears to further argue that HRS § 667-102 operates as a complete bar to any claim by Sakai for wrongful foreclosure, and not just Sakal's claim to title to the Property.
+The AOAO appears to further argue that HRS § 667-102 operates as a complete bar to any claim by Sakal for wrongful foreclosure, and not just Sakal's claim to title to the Property.
 This argument is without merit.
 HRS § 667-102 plainly bars any claim "in and to the unit and every part of the unit."
-It does not bar, all claims arising out of generally, nonjudicial unlawful wrongful and associations.
-The foreclosure by supreme court recently recognized the viability of wrongful foreclosure claims arising out of an allegedly unlawful nonjudicial power of sale foreclosure, albeit based on alleged failures to comply with requirements not at issue in this case.
+It does not bar, generally, all claims arising out of wrongful and unlawful nonjudicial foreclosure by associations.
+The supreme court recently recognized the viability of wrongful foreclosure claims arising out of an allegedly unlawful nonjudicial power of sale foreclosure, albeit based on alleged failures to comply with requirements not at issue in this case.
 See Hungate v.
-Law Office of David B. Rosen, 139 Hawai'i 394, 402-04, 391 P.3d 1, 9-11 (2017); see also Santiago, 137 Hawai'i at 158, 366 P.3d at 633 (where a nonjudicial foreclosure sale is wrongful, but the sale to an innocent purchaser for value has been completed. an action at law for damages is generally the appropriate complaint Sakal's Here, remedy). "damages seeks. inter [\34] alia.
+Law Office of David B. Rosen, 139 Hawai'i 394, 402-04, 391 P.3d 1, 9-11 (2017); see also Santiago, 137 Hawai'i at 158, 366 P.3d at 633 (where a nonjudicial foreclosure sale is wrongful, but the sale to an innocent purchaser for value has been completed, an action at law for damages is generally the appropriate remedy).
+Here, Sakal's complaint seeks, inter alia, "damages resulting from the wrongful nonjudicial foreclosure and subsequent eviction of Mr. Sakal from his home."
+It appears that Sakal has stated a claim for wrongful foreclosure against the AOAO upon which some relief may be granted.
+Thus, we conclude that the Circuit Court erred in dismissing Sakal's complaint in its entirety against the AOA0.22

-&lt;sup>21 On appeal, Kogen no longer claims that HRS § 501-118 and the holding in Aames are directly applicable to bar Sakal's claims.
+$^{21}$ On appeal, Kogen no longer claims that HRS § 501-118 and the holding in Aames are directly applicable to bar Sakal's claims.